What is an Administrator?

 Principles of Administration

-In addition to the principle of ‘least restrictive alternative’ the Board takes into account the following principles:
+In addition to the principle of ‘least restrictive alternative’ the Tribunal takes into account the following principles:

 - that the best interests of the person are promoted;